 Jill Stajduhar, General Manager – Industry Research

 As General Manager for Industry Research at NERA, Jill Stajduhar draws on extensive experience in joint venture and research and development management and collaborative business partnerships between industry and the research community.
 Prior to her appointment at NERA, Jill was Associate Director at the Energy and Minerals Institute at The University of Western Australia (UWA).
 She was also the Deputy Director for the International Mining for Development Centre (IM4DC), a joint venture between UWA and the University of Queensland.
 This built on her previous decades of international experience in the UK, Africa, Europe and Asia.
 Jill is a graduate of the Australian Institute of Company Directors and holds degrees in business and accounting, management and social impact from UWA, Edith Cowan University and University of Kent.

-Nigel Hayward, General Manager – Education and Work Skills
+Nigel Haywood, General Manager – Operational Performance and Skills

 Prior to his appointment as General Manager, Education and Work Skills at NERA, Nigel was Manager of the Resources Industry Training Council in Western Australia.
 Nigel has more than 30 years' experience in the vocational education and training sector where he has been responsible for a number of policy initiatives and planning at both the State and National levels.
 His focus has been in the energy resources sector having led the establishment of the Australian Centre for Energy and Process Training (ACEPT), which has become the primary delivery site for oil and gas process operator training in Australia.
 Nigel has made substantial contributions to the education and training sector and has a rich background in industry consultation and collaboration initiatives.
 Nigel holds a finance and economics degree from the Western Australian Institute of Technology.